jsirera/wifiMap/README.md

-# wifiMap - Unifi users on google maps
+# wifiMap - Unifi clients on google maps
-wifiMap is a visual representation of the Ubiquiti Unifi users on Google Maps, written in javascript.
+wifiMap is a visual representation of the Ubiquiti Unifi clients and devices on Google Maps, written in javascript.

-- Only supports versions 4.x.x of the Unifi Controller software and higher.
+- Clients and devices from Unifi Controller are represented on google maps.
+Only supports versions 4.x.x of the Unifi Controller software and higher.

 ### Features
 wifiMap tool offers the following features: